-The NYPD remains fixated on the philosophy of broken windows policing.
+New York police remain fixated on the philosophy of broken windows policing.
 The theory, which has never been proven, posits that aggressively policing minor misbehavior prevents serious crimes.
 But Eric Garner’s death illustrates the threat these tactics pose to all New Yorkers, particularly over-policed communities of color.
 Garner was approached by police because he was suspected of selling untaxed cigarettes.

-But we still have a long way to go to hold police accountable when they abuse New Yorkers.
-Real accountability begins with transparency and independent oversight of the people who are supposed to protect us.
+But we still have a long way to go to hold police responsible when they abuse New Yorkers.
+Real accountability begins with greater transparency and independent oversight of the people who are supposed to protect us.

 NEW YORK CITY ACTIONS